Who will take care of mom while I am away?

 But not taking time away from caregiving responsibilities can lead to bigger problems—caregiver burnout, stress, or poor health.
 With a little extra planning and help, primary caregivers can take a break.

 Respite care is temporary relief from the caregiving duties of looking after a love one who requires frequent, monitored care.

 We all need a break at times and caregivers often need a little time off from their round-the-clock caregiving.
 Respite care helps ward off burn out that can leave caregivers depressed, stressed out and exhausted.
 Caregivers should never feel guilty about establishing a regular schedule of respite care.
 Respite care allows you to be a better caregiver because you get time to relax and be refreshed.

 The length of time respite care lasts is entirely up to you.
 Perhaps you want to go on vacation and need an entire week or you’d prefer a regular schedule of one or two days per week.

 Caregiving is exhausting and difficult work, but with some extra planning and research, it is possible to take some time away from your caregiving responsibilities to recharge your batteries.

-The Connecticut Respite Care Program provides caregivers with services and help with developing a care plan for an individual with Alzheimer’s disease or other dementia disorders.
-Eligible caregivers may apply for daytime or overnight respite services including: adult day care, home health aide, homemaker/companion, skilled nursing care or short term assisted living stays.
+The Connecticut Respite Care Program provides caregivers with services and helps with developing a care plan for an individual with Alzheimer’s disease or other dementia disorders.
+Eligible caregivers may apply for daytime or overnight respite services including home health aide, homemaker/companion, skilled nursing care, or short-term assisted living stays.
 The program pays for up to $7,500 in respite care services per family, per year.
 A 20% co-payment of the cost of service is required.